XuhuiZhou/cobra-frames/README.md

 [![Checked with mypy](https://www.mypy-lang.org/static/mypy_badge.svg)](https://mypy-lang.org/)

 ## Getting started
-* All the dataset for this repo is located in `/home/xuhuiz/projects/xuhuiz/context-sbf/data` now.
 * The source code is built aroud PyTorch, and has the following main dependencies:

     - Python 3.8